 The Histogram is Your Friend

-As the sky starts to brighten, the sky will brighten, and most of those pixels will start to move right on your histogram.
+As the sky starts to brighten, the sky will brighten, and most of those pixels will begin to move right on your histogram.
 You need to increase your shutter speed or lower your ISO to keep the sky from getting too bright and over-exposing your Moon.

 Additional Lunar Eclipse Photography Suggestions